mikechalmers/shopify-multitool/README.md

 ## Privacy

-**This extension does not collect, store, or transmit any data.**
+**This extension does not collect, store, or transmit any data automatically.**

-All operations happen locally in your browser:
+All core operations happen locally in your browser:
 - Cart data is fetched directly from the Shopify site you're viewing
-- No information is sent to external servers
+- No information is sent to external servers without your explicit action
 - No tracking or analytics

+**Feedback Feature:**
+- Only when you explicitly click "Send Feedback" and submit the form, data is sent to the developer's API
+- Data submitted includes: your optional name/email, feedback message, feedback type, timestamp, browser user agent, and current page URL
+- This is entirely optional and only happens when you choose to send feedback

 See [PRIVACY.md](PRIVACY.md) for full details.